Rohit1610/Rohit1610/README.md

 - 👯 I’m looking to collaborate on **Web development projects.**

-- 💬 Ask me about **MERN Stack Development , Testing and building UI components.**
+- 💬 Ask me about **MERN Stack Development and building UI components.**

 - 📫 How to reach me **rohitgpatil16@gmail.com**